ucx15/PyTrace/README.md

 * Specular Highlights(Blinn-Phong)
 * Specular and Diffused Reflections
 * Recursive Reflections with unlimited depth (to recursion limit)
-* Sharp Shadows
+* Soft Shadows
-* Stochastic Sampling for Reflections
+* Stochastic Sampling for Reflections and Shadows

 ### Architecture
 * Multiple Lights
 * Multiple Objects
 * Spheres
 * Planes
+* Triangles
-* Perspective Camera
+* Perspective and Orthographic Camera
-* Multi-core Rendering (May 13,2021 Update)
+* Multi-core Rendering

 ## Current Limitations
-* Sampling available only for reflections, not for shadows and anti-aliasing
+* Sampling not available for anti-aliasing (SuperSampling)
-* Only point lights supported
-* No soft shadows
-* No area Lights
 * No GUI

 Some Limitations will be removed in coming days..
 I did this as a fun project to increase my knowledge in Python(especially OOP)